Skip links

 The legal grounds for which we may process data in relation to you are outlined below:

-• Consent (4): We may process data if and to the extent you have given specific consent to the processing of your data.
-We may ask for your consent to send newsletters and similar communications to you; or we may ask for your consent so that we may use and publish your photo, image video and audio recordings for general promotional and fundraising purposes.
+Consent (4): We may process data if and to the extent you have given specific consent to the processing of your data.
+We may ask for your consent to send newsletters and similar communications to you; or we may ask for your consent so that we may use and publish your photo, image, video and audio recordings for specific promotional and fundraising purposes, as further described in the relevant consent form at the time your consent is sought.
 The provision of personal data is voluntary.
 If we have relied on consent as grounds for processing, you may withdraw your consent at any time – though, if you do so, that will not impact the lawfulness of our actions prior to your withdrawal of consent.

-We will only process sensitive personal data about you if one or more of the grounds for processing sensitive personal data applies.
-Our activities serve ideological purposes; therefore, we may process information about your religious affiliation, such as your participation in movements, events, or organizations relative to the Jewish culture, to the extent data processing relates to persons who have regular contact with us.
-The additional legal grounds we are most likely to rely on for processing sensitive personal data in relation to you are outlined below:
+We will only process special category data about you if one or more of the grounds for processing special category personal data applies.
+Our activities serve ideological purposes; therefore, we may process information about your religious affiliation, such as your participation in movements, events, or organisations relative to the Jewish culture, to the extent data processing relates to persons who have regular contact with us.
+The additional legal grounds we are most likely to rely on for processing special category personal data in relation to you are outlined below:

 Recipients of Personal Data